-This is a fully loaded mushroom recipe – there’s an enormous mound of mushrooms in this!
+This is a fully loaded mushroom recipe – there’s 750g / 1.5 lb mushrooms in this!

-It’s such a let down when you’re told you’re having Mushroom Risotto only to find you’re faced with a giant bowl of rice with a few piddly bits of mushroom in it that you have to fish around desperately to find.
+It’s such a let down when you’re faced with a giant bowl of Mushroom Risotto, only to find you have to fish around desperately through piles of gluey rice to find a a few piddly bits of mushrooms.

 What goes in mushroom risotto